Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Monitoring and Management: Both batteries have similar monitoring systems, but the Tesla App only works on Apple or Android devices, not in web browsers.

 Size: The Powerwall is massive compared to the Enphase IQ.
 It weighs nearly twice as much and takes up more room wherever it’s installed.
-The footprint of the Enphase battery is smaller; however, we’re using the stats for two of them which doubles its footprint in your home.
+The footprint of the Enphase battery is smaller; however, we’re using the stats for two of them so in this example it will double its footprint in your home.

 Imitation is the Sincerest Form of Battery